DAST

 -

-Configure the status checker to monitor authentication during the scan:
+Configure the status checker to monitor authentication during the scan.
+This is recommended for all scans, and required for TOTP MFA:

 - Click the Status checker tab.

-- In the URL field, enter a URL where Burp Scanner can check that you're still logged in.
+- In the URL field, enter a URL where the scanner can check that you're logged in.

 - In the Confirmation text field, enter text that the scanner can look for to confirm you're logged in.